 Today however, the cream is extracted by a separator which extracts the cream as it is pumped from the dairy to the holding tank.
 The separator is a type of centrifuge which extracts the surplus cream at the correct quantity so that the milk will still have enough cream to be classified as milk.

 FARMER CHEESE: or farmer's cheese or farmers' cheese is a simple cheese made by pressing the moisture from cottage cheese, often used for fillings in blintzes.

-GOAT MILK: On a worldwide basis, more people drink the milk of goats than any other single animal.
+GOAT (GOAT'S) MILK: On a worldwide basis, more people drink the milk of goats than any other single animal.
 In the United States, cow's milk is the norm, but goat's milk is increasing in popularity.
 Goat's milk has a more easily digestible fat and protein content than cow milk.
 It is not homogenized.

 Goat's milk is used for drinking, cooking and baking.
 It is used to make cheese, butter, ice cream, yogurt, candy, soap and other body products.
 It is whiter than whole cow milk.
 Butter and cheese made from goat milk are white, but may be colored during processing.
 Due to its small fat globules and soft small curd, products made with goat milk are smooth and cream-like.
 Goat's milk is also naturally emulsified.
 Chevre is the French word for goat.
 Domestically, it is a generic term that applies to all goat cheeses, and more specifically the mild fresh cheeses.

 ICE CREAM: Ice cream is often called "The Great American Dessert".
 Although it is typically American, the U.S. cannot claim its origin.
 There are literally hundreds of flavors for ice cream, ranging from plain vanilla to rocky road (an extremely rich mix, high in butterfat content and also containing fresh eggs).
 No matter how many flavors there are, vanilla is still #1!!
 The most popular topping for ice cream? - chocolate syrup.